This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You may want to set up a trust, make a living will, or create a conservatorship for your child’s future needs.
 A lawyer can help with all of these.

-When you start searching for the best lawyer for your child, keep in mind that you need a specialist.
+When you start searching for the best lawyer for your child, remember that you need a specialist.
 Choose a lawyer who has taken on and won cases like yours and worked with families of children with disabilities and cerebral palsy.

-The state bar association can help you find a lawyer with this kind of specialty and ask around in your community.
+The state bar association can help you find a lawyer with this specialty, or you can ask around in your community.

 A parent’s group for families of disabled children probably knows some good lawyers.
 A local group that works with disabled people can also help you find someone.

-Be sure that you choose a lawyer with expertise who makes you feel confident they will advocate for your child.
+Be sure to choose a lawyer with expertise who makes you feel confident they will advocate for your child.

-Many states have complicated laws governing medical malpractices, rules that can make it more difficult for you to win justice for your child.
-It’s essential to understand some of the common laws so that you can make better choices.
+Many states have complicated laws governing medical malpractice, rules that can make it more difficult to win justice for your child.
+Understanding some of the common laws is essential to making better choices.

 Another limiting law is the requirement that you submit your case with a certificate of good faith.
 This states that your lawyer consulted with a medical expert to show that your claim has merit.[2]

-Further, there is a time limit to when you can file a malpractice lawsuit.
+Further, there is a time limit for filing a malpractice lawsuit.
 In Tennessee, that limit is only one year from when you discovered that negligence occurred and harmed your child.[3]

 Disability Rights in Tennessee

 Once you get past a stressful and challenging medical malpractice case, you may still face significant hurdles in your child’s life, such as discrimination.
-For instance, you may need your lawyer to fight on your child’s behalf for special education services.
+For instance, you may need your lawyer to fight for special education services on your child’s behalf.

 The federal government has laws that ensure your child gets free and appropriate education, meaning schools must supply the services and technology necessary to meet this right.

-State laws, including the Tennessee Human Rights Act, protect the disabled from discrimination.[4]
+State laws, including the Tennessee Human Rights Act, protect people with disabilities from discrimination.[4]

 In some ways, the federal Americans with Disabilities Act provides better protection.[5]
 Your lawyer will be able to help you figure out which laws apply to your child in any given situation.

-Lawyers throughout the state are always advocating, and often winning, for children like yours.
+Lawyers throughout the state always advocate, and often win, for children like yours.
 A significant case in Memphis in 2013 ended in a jury award of $33.5 million to a family of a child born with brain damage and cerebral palsy.

 The jury agreed with the family’s lawyer, who made the case that a doctor at UT Medical Group delayed the mother’s delivery by several hours.
 She was high risk, and the baby should have been delivered sooner to prevent brain damage.